WGBH-MLA/FixIt/readme.md

 ----

 `/api/transcriptphrasedownvote/` is used for voting on phrases in game one.
-You can also list the logged-in user's downvotes.
+You can also retrieve an array of the logged-in user's downvotes.
 This endpoint only accepts GET and POST requests.
 When voting, the data should take the form of this example:
 ```javascript
 {
     "transcript_phrase": "119"
 }
 ```
 The value for `transcript_phrase` should be equal to the PK of the phrase being downvoted.

 ## Front end documentation